andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analysis-vs-data-analytics-examining-suffix.md

 ---
-title: "Data Analysis vs Data Analytics: Examining the Suffix"
+title: "Breaking Down Data Analysis vs Data Analytics: A Look at the Suffix"
 excerpt: "Question: How would you explain \"data analysis\" vs \"data analytics\"?
 Clues lie in the suffix!"
 layout: work-in-progress
 toc: true